altunenes/rusty_art/README.md

         cargo run --release --bin <scriptname>
     ```

 That's it!
-Feel free to contact me if you have trouble opening/running scripts.
+If you encounter any issues while opening/running scripts, feel free to contact me. 😊

-### Saving Frames
+### Saving Frames 📸

-To create high-resolution videos, you can save each frame as a PNG image by holding down the `spacebar` while the script is running.
+To create high-resolution videos, you can save each frame as a PNG image by holding down the <kbd>spacebar</kbd> while the script is running.
 This will save each frame in a folder called "frames" which will be created automatically in your current directory.

 Once you've saved all the frames you want, you can create a video file by copying the images to a folder and running the following command in that folder: